 Kranjska Gora is, not surprisingly, famous for its skiing and other winter sports.
-Whether you visit Kranjska Gora in the winter, summer or every season in between, we can assure you there will be plenty of things to see.
+Whether you visit Kranjska Gora in the winter, summer, or every season in between, we can assure you there will be plenty of things to see.
 Make sure you visit Lake Jasna while visiting Kranjska Gora.
+A day trip to Kranjska Gora is a great idea for those of you who love to explore charming towns that are surrounded by beautiful Slovenian nature.

 Whether you are on a travel budget or not, you and I can probably agree on the fact that the best things in life are free.
 With this fact in our minds, we have prepared a list of top free things to do in Ljubljana.
 Learn more here.